 Before anything else, have a chat with your finance department to see what you can realistically afford.

-We’re dealing with an unprecedented crisis, and it’s unreasonable to expect employees to entirely tune out the headlines while they’re working.
+We’re dealing with an unprecedented crisis, and it’s unreasonable to expect employees to tune out the headlines while they’re working entirely.
 Try starting every meeting by asking your team how they’re feeling, what’s going on in their world, and how you can support them.